Exact Semiclassical Dynamics in a Multidimensional Quartic Potential: Multi-Flavor Instantons and Pre-Factor Dominance at Strong Coupling: Solving the EOM's

-and cry out for a symmetrical solution. \\ \textbf{R case:} As the Euclidean times goes from $-\infty$ to $\infty$, both $p,q$ move together diagonally from $a$ to $c$ in the form of a single energy lump.
+As the Euclidean time goes from $-\infty$ to $\infty$, both $p,q$ move together diagonally from $a$ to $c$ in the form of a single energy lump ($R$ instanton).
 The solution of the EOM's Eq.~\ref{EOM1}, takes the standard tanh form:

 From Eq.~\ref{SS} the corresponding action is computed to be,